bientavu/hidden_words/README.md

 ## Link to website
 http://hidden-words.fr/ (might be broken depending on when you are looking at this project.
-You can see the website visual below)
+You can see the website visual below) You will need to activate pop-up to be able to download a PDF.

 ## How to install on your own
 Everything can be found in the docs folder.
 You have many documents